rsachse/luess/README.md

 	?luess

 in the R command line.
+A package vignette is still to be written.